srs328/prl_project/notes/Pipeline_Notes.md

 ### Notebooks

 At the top level in `notebooks` there are many jupyter notebooks.
-Ignore all except for `notebooks/evaluate_inference2.py`.
-This is the only one I have been working with recently and it essentially describes how I've been interacting with my project recently and probably contains insights into how things can improve, what types of hacks I'm using due to inelegencies, etc.
+Ignore all except for `notebooks/evaluate_inference2.ipynb` and `notebooks/save_final_prl_seg.ipynb`.
+These are the only one I have been working with recently and it essentially describes how I've been interacting with my project recently and probably contains insights into how things can improve, what types of hacks I'm using due to inelegencies, etc. The most recent code I added to src is classification code which I prototyped in evaluate_inference2. save_final_prl_seg contains some cells for saving radiomic filtered segmentations which I have yet to port into module level code that can be run from the cli.

+## Training Run Examples

+in `/media/smbshare/srs-9/prl_project/training/roi_train2`, any subfolder from stage3 till stage8 is probably a good example.
+Stage6 maybe best since it is stage6/run1 which I am currently using as my best run for subsequent radiomic classification

+ALso in `/media/smbshare/srs-9/prl_project` are the folders `full_inference_data` and `inference_data` which contains inference results for the other two subject sets.

 ## Scratch